amateescu/search_api_solr/README.md

 http://localhost:8983/solr/drupal
 ```
 This represents a core named "drupal" in a default installation of Solr.

+As long as you're changes don't modify the config-set generation you could
+leverage docker, too.
+You'll find ready to use docker-compose files in the
+`jump-start` directory.

 The tests themselves could be started by running something like this in your
 drupal folder: